azet/draft-zauner-tls-aes-ocb/draft-zauner-tls-aes-ocb.md

 The ciphersuites defined in this document use ECDHE, DHE or Pre-Shared-Key (PSK) as their key establishment mechanism; these ciphersuites can be used with DTLS {{RFC6347}}.
-Since the abiltiy to use AEAD ciphers was introduced in DTLS version 1.2, the ciphersuites defined in this document cannot be used with earlier versions of that protocol.
+Since the ability to use AEAD ciphers was introduced in DTLS version 1.2, the ciphersuites defined in this document cannot be used with earlier versions of that protocol.

 # Conventions Used in This Document